The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 “People do see through set dressing to an extent but if you get the balance right it can help,” says Page.
 “If it’s a sunny day then put a couple of chairs out on the terrace so buyers can imagine themselves having coffee there in the mornings.”

-Another joy of staging your home for sale is you get to take all the fantastic pieces you invested in with you when you leave.
-They will look great in your new place!
+Another joy of staging your home for sale is you get to take all the fantastic furniture with you when you leave.

 5. Sniff out potential problems